Skip to content

 - =key=value - Replace operator: completely replace value

-- ~key - Remove operator: delete key (idempotent)
+- ~key - Remove operator: delete key (errors if missing)

 Examples: